 Think of rolling your R like exercise.
 Just like building abdominal muscles after years of avoiding crunches, you need to train your tongue muscle in a new way.
 A six-pack is not built in a day.
 With consistent practice and dedication, it will happen.
 Remember: 534 million people who speak Spanish on this planet can roll their R. You can learn to do it too!

-The Spanish R Sound
+The r in Spanish

 When it comes to Lingoda online Spanish learning, we already talked about how to develop a Spanish accent.
 We mentioned that the most important way to begin correct pronunciation is to ignore English pronunciation rules.
 Let’s learn how the Spanish R sounds first.
 This way we will know when to roll it and when not to.
 This first exercise is all about training your ear to hear Spanish correctly.